Frequently Asked Questions (FAQs)

 CA License #25338

-What happens during the first therapy session?
+What happens during the first session?

-How often will I need to come to therapy?
+How often will I need parental support?

-How long will I need to come to therapy?
+How long will I need parental support?

 How much do sessions cost?

-I am a fee for service private practice, which means that payment is due at the start of the session.
+I am a fee for service online private practice, which means that payment is due at the start of the session.
 My current rate is $205 per 50-minute session.

 Are sessions covered by my insurance?